 - Pushes updated inventory stock levels from Zenventory to Magento 2

-- Pushes order status update when completed from Zenventory to Magento 2
+- Pushes order status update with tracking number from Zenventory to Magento 2 when shipped

 Update interval (maximums):